-In addition to their field work, students participates in elective seminar classes and give a final presentation about their experiences.
+In addition to their field work, students participate in bookend classes at the beginning and end of the semester; three elective seminar classes and participate in a final reflection class about their experiences.
 Students receive either 2 or 3 credits for 110 or 165 hours worked, respectively, over 11 weeks in the academic year or 6 weeks in the summer.
-Externships are graded on a pass/fail basis, and the credits are counted toward the seven-credit limit on pass/fail courses.
+Externships are mandatory pass/fail offerings and do not count toward the seven-credit limit on pass/fail courses.

 Said Saba, Class of 2013